Skip to content

 Quitting vaping or smoking is the best way to mitigate or avoid these cardiovascular conditions later in life.

-The benefits of quitting vaping are profound and quitting vaping is one of the best things you can do for your health.
-If you would like to quit vaping Jones offers the only holistic quitting support - designed to be the most effective method to help you quit for good.
+The benefits of quitting vaping to your body are profound and quitting vaping is one of the best things you can do for your health.
+Often times the impacts to your body from vaping can be reversed with cessation.
+If you would like to quit vaping, Jones offers the only holistic quitting support - designed to be the most effective method to help you quit for good.
 To more than double your chances of quitting successfully, consider using nicotine replacement therapy like our 2mg and 4mg nicotine mints.
 To get a personalized quit plan tailored to your goals, take our free quiz

 Written by Sophie Kennedy & Lucy Kaskel in conjunction with Dr. David Kan.